-Based on the groundwork studies and literature review carried out by the QIBA USVBF Biomarker Committee, consider the following clinical scenario: Given initial and subsequent mean flow estimates, each with a confidence of \pm 0% of the mean value (coefficient of variation), the subsequent mean will be considered different from the initial mean based on 95% confidence limits if it lies outside of the repeatability range (i.e. if subsequent mean < (initial mean \pm (0.20initial mean)2.77) < subsequent mean).
+Based on the groundwork studies and literature review carried out by the QIBA USVBF Biomarker Committee, consider the following clinical scenario: Given initial and subsequent mean flow estimates, each with a confidence of +/- 20% of the mean value (coefficient of variation), the subsequent mean will be considered different from the initial mean based on 95% confidence limits if it lies outside of the repeatability range (i.e. if subsequent mean < (initial mean ± (0.20initial mean)2.77) < subsequent mean).
+Either pulsatile or constant flow can be used for the assessment of whether each type of flow measurement meets QIBA claims.
+Based on the groundwork studies and literature review carried out by the QIBA USVBF Biomarker Committee, each mean flow estimate will have a confidence of +/- 20% of the mean value (coefficient of variation) such that estimates with values outside of the range (comparison flow measurement < (mean flow ± (0.20mean flow)1.96) < comparison flow measurement) will be considered different from the comparison measurement based on 95% confidence limits.
 Either pulsatile or constant flow can be used for the assessment of whether each type of flow measurement meets QIBA claims.

-200 Clinical interpretation of findings is based on an estimate of volume blood flow through vessels of interest.
+Clinical interpretation of findings is based on an estimate of volume blood flow through vessels of interest.
 The consequences of absolute flows will depend on the clinical circumstances for which the measurement is being made and are outlined in more detail in Appendix B. Flow will be defined in standard units, e.g., mL/min.
 Although flow estimates can be made in vessels with pulsatile or constant flows, measurements will initially reflect an estimate of mean flow.